 What is IRS Penalty Abatement?
 Can I Get My IRS Tax Penalties Forgiven?

-Every year the IRS slaps billions of dollars in Tax Penalties on taxpayers, but if you’ve been hit with a penalty that you don’t deserve, or that you can explain your way out of, then you need to look into the IRS’s Tax Penalty Abatement Program.
+In 2020, the IRS will likely hit taxpayers with billions of dollars in Tax Penalties, but if you’ve been hit with a penalty that you don’t deserve, or that you can explain your way out of, then you need to look into the IRS’s Tax Penalty Abatement Program.

 The three most common reasons people get slapped with tax penalties are for filing their taxes late, paying their taxes late (or only paying a part of what they owe) or failing to properly deposit payroll taxes (which only applies to businesses and business owners).

 Fortunately, all of these penalties can be appealed, and if approved for a discharge, forgiven entirely, so that you don’t end up having to pay the penalty itself, or any additional interest that accumulates as a result of the penalty fine.